-PART II The Mechanics of Citation
+PART II Principles of Citation

-Proper citation of ideas and texts from other sources is not only vital to teacher-student trust and community integrity, it is also central to academic discourse.
+Properly citing ideas and texts from other sources is not only vital to teacher-student trust and community integrity but also central to academic discourse.
 Scholars at Grinnell and around the globe work ethically with the words and ideas of others through systems of citation.
-Citation of ideas in written work allows the reader to trace back the history of an idea to its original source and to see the application of that idea to the current author's work.
-Doing this well requires patience and care.
-This section introduces you to the fundamentals of citation.
+Citing the sources of words and ideas allows readers to see those words and ideas in context, to trace the history and development of ideas, and to better understand the current author's contributions to a scholarly conversation.
+Citing sources effectively requires patience and care.
+This section introduces the fundamentals of why and how to cite properly.